andrewrgoss/andrewrgoss.com/content/resources.md

 <h2 class="resources"><a name="programming"></a>Programming</h2><sub><a href="/resources">&nbsp;[return to top]</a></sub>
 <hr>

+#### Beginner’s Resources to Learn Programming Languages
+This blog post details some important programming languages and offers numerous links for learning more about each one.<br>
+<a href="https://blog.vodien.com/beginners-resources-to-learn-programming-languages" target="_blank">blog.vodien.com/beginners-resources-to-learn-programming-languages</a>

 #### Bento
 A curated collection of tutorials and free learning resources for learning to code in new languages.<br>
 <a href="https://bento.io" target="_blank">bento.io</a>